sockcymbal/QuestionImprover/README.md

 ### Prompt:
 ```
-Now let's engage in a reflective analysis of the entire reasoning journey we've just undertaken.
+Now, let's engage in a thorough meta-analysis and reflection of the entire reasoning network.
+Evaluate the effectiveness of the interconnected thoughts, the dynamics between different personas,
+and how these elements collectively influenced the understanding and evolution of the question.

-As each expert persona, consider the following aspects, ensuring your responses are thoughtful and encompassing:
+As each expert persona, reflect on the following:

 1. Interactions and Dynamics: Reflect on how the various stages and components of the reasoning process interacted
 with each other.
 What synergies or conflicts emerged?
 How did these interactions influence the direction and